 They need to know the reality of the consequences of drug addiction.
 The Devil minimizes the consequences and maximizes the pleasures.
 But the consequences are huge.
 If they hear my story, they know it’s possible to get help and to live a life worth living.

-Vertava Health of Tennessee taught me so much – and not just the classes.
+Vertava Health taught me so much – and not just the classes.
 I learned a lot from the classes, but I learned so much from the people there.
 There’s a friendship – a brotherhood.
 These guys let you know that they’re there for you, they love you, they speak positive things into your life, and they know what it’s like to go through addiction.

 If you ever wonder what life is like on the other side, I know that Vertava Health can show you.